velvetkevorkian/website-2021/posts/blog/another-slit-scan-image.md

-Went out to grab some better footage for my [St Enoch Square project](/blog/work-in-progress-tracking-movement-in-st-enoch-square/), but thanks to a hilarious(!) mix up with camera resolutions didn\'t get quite what I was after.
+Went out to grab some better footage for my [St Enoch Square project](/blog/work-in-progress-tracking-movement-in-st-enoch-square/), but thanks to a hilarious(!) mix up with camera resolutions didn't get quite what I was after.
 Tried some more experiments with it anyway, since it has a more static background (and is therefore easier to pick out movement against).